The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 - Science, Technology, and Society.
 Required: Introduction to Science and Technology Studies (HST 120), Research and Innovation Policy (HST 360).
 Remaining courses are selected in consultation with the advisor.

 - Science Communication.
-Required: Introduction to Science Communication (HST 160), Science and the Media (HST 320), Seminar in Science Writing (HST 401).
+Required: Introduction to Science Communication (HST 160), Seminar in Science Writing (HST 401).
 Remaining courses are selected in consultation with the advisor.

-- Visual Arts and Technology - See web page for details.
+- Visual Arts & Technology - See web page for details.

-- Music and Technology - See web page for details.
+- Music & Technology - See web page for details.

 The Double Degree Program